(2002-06-24) Standard Jokes and "New Classics"

 Famous French Poem:

-The first verse used to be known by most French schoolchildren:
+The first verse, at least, used to be taught to French schoolchildren.

 Que j'aime à faire connaître